merkle-pay/merkle-pay/README.md

 **Accept payments in stable coins on Solana with ease—built for creators and businesses.**

 - Merkle Pay is a web platform that lets creators and small business owners set up a payment page in minutes to receive stable coins such as USDT and USDC on Solana.
-- With lightning-fast transactions (~400ms), low fees (~$0.01), and a smooth experience (button for mobile, QR for desktop), it’s designed to simplify crypto payments.
+- With lightning-fast transactions (~400ms), low fees (~$0.0005), and a smooth experience (button for mobile, QR for desktop), it's designed to simplify crypto payments.
 - Merkle Pay is fully open sourced under the [MIT license](LICNESE)

 ---